hmchen47/DataScience/Stats/ProbStatsPython/07-RvMeanVar.md

 </a><br/>

-## 7.5 Expectation of Modified Variables
+## 7.5 Expectation of Functions of Random Variables

 + Expectation of Square